-Since May 2018, I’ve been keeping a garden journal of sorts on my Instagram, but have been inspired to put those words on my blog.
-I’m calling this personal collection of journals, Garden Lullaby, because before I was a mother, I needed to be sung a lullaby.
+In May 2018, I began keeping a garden journal of sorts on Instagram, but I eventually realized this special journey needed a place outside the grid.
+I’m calling this personal collection of Instagram posts turned journals, Garden Lullaby, because before I was a mother, I needed to be sung a lullaby.
 Still do, really.
 According to Merriam-Webster’s dictionary, lullaby means “a soothing refrain specifically: a song to quiet children or lull them to sleep.”

 Just like a child I literally needed to be quieted in my soul.
 I was in so much pain.
 The intensity of being numb was loud and long, but God used the garden as His lullaby to me. . .that all was well even when it wasn’t, that I was blessed though childless, that pain and joy could coexist, that I had life and I was free, that I could celebrate, too.

 Here is the garden as it began.

 A Garden For Mother’s Day (05.13.18)

 Dead Things (07.30.18)

 Arriving at the Same Place (05.13.2019)

 I Am Not a Mom But I Am a Part of God’s Work (05.24.19)